-1 Quantitative disclosures: (o) The total amount of outstanding exposures securitised by the bank and defined under the securitisation framework broken down by exposure type, 228, 229 separately for: Trading book traditional and synthetic securitisations; and securitisations for which the bank acts only as sponsor. (p) The total outstanding exposures securitised by the bank and subject to the market risk approach (Standardised measurement method and IMA) (broken down into traditional/synthetic), by exposure type.
-228, 229 (q) Aggregate amount of: on-balance sheet securitisation exposures retained or purchased 231 broken down by exposure type; 228 and off-balance sheet securitisation exposures 231 broken down by exposure type. type.
-(228) (r) Aggregate amount of assets awaiting securitisation broken down by exposure type.
-228 (s) Aggregate amount of securitisation exposures retained or purchased 231 separately for: the amount subject to the market risk approach; and the amount subject to the securitisation framework. (t) The capital requirements for these securitisation exposures (resecuritisation or securitisation), 231 broken down into a meaningful number of risk weight bands, 232 for each regulatory capital approach (e.g. SA, RBA, IAA and SFA) used.
-233 The amount of securitisation exposures 231 that are deducted entirely from Tier 1 capital, credit enhancing I/Os deducted from Total Capital, and other exposures deducted from total capital should be disclosed separately by exposure type.
-228 (u) For securitisations subject to the early amortisation treatment, the following items by exposure type 228 for securitised facilities: • the aggregate drawn exposures attributed to the seller's and investors' interests; • the aggregate IRB capital charges incurred by the bank against its retained (i.e. the seller's) shares of the drawn balances and undrawn lines; and • the aggregate IRB capital charges incurred by the bank against the investor's shares of drawn balances and undrawn lines. (v) Aggregate amount of resecuritisation exposures retained or purchased 231 broken down according to: the exposure before and after hedging/insurance; and the exposure to financial guarantors broken down according to guarantor credit worthiness categories or guarantor name. (w) Summary of current year's securitisation activity, including the amount of exposures securitised (by exposure type 228), and recognised gain or loss on sale by asset type.
-228
+(r) Aggregate amount of exposures securitised 229 by the bank for which the bank has retained some exposures and which is subject to the market risk approach (broken down into traditional/synthetic), by exposure type.
+228 (s) Aggregate amount of: on-balance sheet securitisation exposures 232 retained or purchased broken down by exposure type 228 ; and off-balance sheet securitisation exposures 232 broken down by exposure type.
+228 (t) Aggregate amount of securitisation exposures 232 retained or purchased separatel for: securitisation exposures 232 retained or purchased subject to Comprehensive Risk Measure for specific risk; and securitisation exposures232 subject to the securitisation framework for specific risk broken down into a meaningful number of risk weight bands for each regulatory capital approach (e.g. SA, RBA, SFA and concentration ratio approach). (u) Aggregate amount of: the capital requirements for the securitisation exposures 232 subject to Comprehensive Risk Measure, broken down into appropriate risk classifications (e.g. default risk, migration risk and correlation risk).
+233 the capital requirements for the securitisation exposures232 (resecuritisation or securitisation), subject to the securitisation framework broken down into a meaningful number of risk weight bands for each regulatory capital approach (e.g. SA, RBA, SFA and concentration ratio approach). securitisation exposures 232 that are deducted entirely from Tier 1 capital, credit enhancing I/Os deducted from total capital, and other exposures deducted from total capital should be disclosed separately by exposure type.
+228 (v) For securitisations subject to the early amortisation treatment, the following items by exposure type 228 for securitised facilities: the aggregate drawn exposures attributed to the seller's and investors' interests; the aggregate capital charges incurred by the bank against its retained (i.e. the seller's) shares of the drawn balances and undrawn lines; and the aggregate capital charges incurred by the bank against the investor's shares of drawn balances and undrawn lines. (w) Aggregate amount of resecuritisation exposures retained or purchased 231 broken down according to: exposures to which credit risk mitigation is applied and those not applied; and exposures to guarantors broken down according to guarantor credit worthiness categories or guarantor name.